Further reduce excise duty on fuel: Gehlot to PM Modi | Business

 In a letter to the prime minister, Gehlot also requested that a direction be issued to oil companies to stop continuous increase in fuel prices so that people get the benefit of reduced excise duty, according to a statement.

-Meanwhile, the opposition BJP in the state termed Gehlot's statement a drama, saying his government charges the highest VAT on fuel in the country.
+The opposition BJP in the state termed Gehlot's statement a drama, saying his government charges the highest VAT on fuel in the country.
+The BJP asked why the Rajasthan government is not slashing tax on fuel when 25 states, including Congress-ruled Punjab, have done that.

-The Central government on November 3 announced slashing excise duty on petrol by Rs 5 per litre and on diesel by Rs 10 a litre to give reprieve to consumers battered by record-high retail fuel prices.
+The Centre on November 3 slashed excise duty on petrol by Rs 5 per litre and on diesel by Rs 10 a litre to give reprieve to consumers battered by record-high retail fuel prices.
+The politics over fuel intensified after Congress-ruled Punjab cut down the price of petrol by Rs 10 a litre and diesel by Rs 5 per litre, claiming in an advertisement that fuel prices are lower than Delhi, Haryana and Rajasthan.

 Gehlot demanded that the Centre should further reduce excise duty by Rs 10 on petrol and Rs 15 on diesel.
 If the Centre reduces excise duty then automatically VAT in the state will reduce by Rs 3.40 on petrol and Rs 3.90 on diesel.

-As a result, Rajasthan is ready to bear a revenue loss of Rs 3,500 crore, the chief minister said in the statement.
+As a result, Rajasthan is ready to bear a revenue loss of Rs 3,500 crore, he said in the statement.

-He said after 2016, the Centre has reduced the state share in excise duty on fuel and states do not get any share from additional or special excise duty charged by the Centre.
+He said after 2016, the Centre has reduced the state share in excise duty on fuel and states do not get any share from additional or special excise duty charged by it.

 ''Continuously reducing the share of states in taxes is against the spirit of fiscal cooperative federalism,'' Gehlot said.